isomerpages/iras-taxacademy/_structured-tax-training/goods-and-services-tax.md

 [Registration Form](https://go.gov.sg/fxgbmf){:target="_blank"} - [Details](/files/executive-tax-programmes/income-tax/GST L1_1-2022.pdf){:target="_blank"}

-Registration is OPEN for intake 1/2022 (May 2022 intake).
+Registration is CLOSED for intake 1/2022 (May 2022 intake).

 The next intake for this course will be in Sep 2022.
 Registration will be available six to eight weeks prior to the course commencement date.